hanpari/sovereign/source/02/052_drama.md

 Gromov remembered this very encounter.
 Then, a strange thing happened.
 The stage had changed, almost like he was experiencing a flashback in a movie.

 "Hello?
 Who?
 It's you ...
 No, no problem.
-The park just
+The park near the hospital ...
+OK, bye."

 He saw Andrey picking up his cellphone, talking to someone in a hushed voice.

-In the late spring days, he and Andrey used to play chess in the park, drinking from a bottle, labeled as METHANOL FOR EXTERNAL USE ONLY.
+In the late spring days, they used to play chess in the park, drinking from a bottle, labeled as METHANOL FOR EXTERNAL USE ONLY.

 After his second backup in a row, Andrey was under observation period, daily visiting the near hospital and out of duty.
 His mental state suffered because the detoriation caused by the backup became more prominent.